vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Export-vRLIJsonSpec.md

 - Validates that network connectivity and authentication is possible to VMware Aria Suite Lifecycle
 - Validates that the License, Certificate and Password in the Planning and Prep Preparation workbook have been created in VMware Aria Suite Lifecycle locker
-- Generates the deployment JSON specification file using the Planning and Preparation workbook and details from VMware Aria Suite Lifecycle named '\<management_domain_name\>-vrliDeploymentSpec.json'.
+- Generates the deployment JSON specification file using the Planning and Preparation Workbook and details from VMware Aria Suite Lifecycle named '\<management_domain_name\>-vrliDeploymentSpec.json'.

 ## Examples